gabbonny/Charming_ReactJS/README.md

+Charming
+ReactJS application that displays a gallery of handmade charms created by Gabrielle Bonny as of 2017 Libraries used: import Gallery from 'react-photo-gallery';
+import Lightbox from 'react-images';

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>